AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/microsoft-sql-server.md

 ---
-title: Connecting Microsoft SQL Server
+title: Connect Microsoft SQL Server
-zendesk_id: 360016505972
+description: Learn how to connect your Microsoft SQL database to MBI in a four-step process.
 ---
+# Connect Microsoft SQL Server

 >[!NOTE]
 >